Xs-and-10s/angbad/readme.md

 vm.dataToBePaired = aService.dataToBePaired
 ```

-\*Angbad was the fortress of Morgoth and his forces of darkness.

- *Not Ready Yet.*
 ---

+ ### API will harden over the next few days.

- Used in production, but i want to make sure
- the API is tweaked/polished before releasing it
+ *Used in production, but i want to make sure the API is tweaked/polished before releasing it into the wild.*
- into the wild.